scrunglebunky/Yup/README.md

 - [ ] Attack 1:

+## AUDIO
+- **PLAYER**: [ ] Jump [ ] Fast-Fall [ ] Shoot [x] Hurt [ ] Dead
+- **ENEMIES**: [ ] Global-fall [ ] Global-die

-##
+## CONTENT
-- [x] Add sound effects for jumping, fastfalling, crouching, shooting, and enemy deaths.
-- [ ] Add varying level intros that are weird or do dumb things
-- [ ] Make the advance state create a little menu -- very similar to the game over state
-- - [ ] Add bonuses after completing a world
+- [ ] Level intro indicator should have a dozen or so different effects.
+- [ ] Advance state should behave like the gameover state. [ ] Background [ ] Bonuses [ ] Music
+- [ ] Emblems tween effect, where you place them somewhere and they stretch back to the original pos.
 - [ ] Graphic placements on spawn (specifically world 1 but itll work with anything)
 - [ ] Program FINAL world

+## OPTIMIZATION
+- [ ] file called "bosses" that pulls boss file out of the bosses folder
+- [ ] file called "states" that pulls out state files out of the states folde
+- [ ] call tools Global, and condense settings, clock, display, and global values within
+- [ ] anim should be used for anything with images. put Emblems, scoreboard loading, and text inside of it.
+- [ ] make UI_Border use emblems that can be universally accessed and used.
+- [ ] put UI_Border object inside global instead of main
+- [ ] put most main-accessible values inside global for easy modification
+## BUGS
+- [ ] Every world except the first one starts at level 1 instead of 0.
+This is due to the way that state_play updates levels and does not initialize every new world.
+Check this off when every world either starts at level 0 or the issue is understood.
+- [ ] When the boss state selectively chooses to run advance state instead of playstate, for some reason playstate begins and runs in the middle of advancestate
+- [ ] Audio will clip out and run separately in different channels.
+Sort that out.

+## FEATURES
-- [NEVERMIND] Add IntroEvent for worlds: plays special image cutscene -- fleshes out worlds and makes the game feel longer
+- [ ] Add IntroEvent for worlds: plays special image cutscene -- fleshes out worlds and makes the game feel longer
 - [x] Add IntroEvent for levels: new text after each level is complete, between levels not worlds  -- fleshes out levels and makes them feel longedr
 - [NEVERMIND] Add events usable in levels called IntroEvent, which pulls from a new file to be created
 - [x] Add a floor that moves with the player's y-velocity